Naomi Wolf: Outrages (2019)

 Wolf's book Outrages: Sex, Censorship, and the Criminalization of Love was based on the 2015 doctoral thesis she completed under the supervision of literary scholar Stefano-Maria Evangelista, a Fellow of Trinity College, Oxford.
 It studies the repression of homosexuality in relation to attitudes toward divorce and prostitution, and also in relation to the censorship of books.
 Outrages was published in the UK in May 2019 by Virago Press.
-On June 12, 2019, Outrages was named on the O, The Oprah Magazines "The 32 Best Books by Women of Summer 2019" list.
+On June 12, 2019, Outrages appeared on O, The Oprah Magazines list "The 32 Best Books by Women of Summer 2019".
 The next day, the U.S. publisher recalled all copies from U.S. bookstores.
 In a 2019 BBC radio interview, broadcaster and author Matthew Sweet identified an error in a central tenet of the book: a misunderstanding of the legal term "death recorded", which Wolf had taken to mean that the convict had been executed but in fact means that the convict was pardoned or the sentence was commuted.
 He cited a website for the Old Bailey Criminal Court, which Wolf had referred to in the interview as one of her sources.
 Reviewers have described other errors of scholarship in the work.

 At the Hay Festival in Wales in May 2019, a few days after her exchange with Sweet, Wolf defended her book and said she had already corrected the error.
 At an event in Manhattan in June, she said she was not embarrassed and felt grateful to Sweet for the correction.
 On October 18, 2019, it became known that Houghton Mifflin Harcourt's release of the book in the U.S. was being canceled, with copies already printed and distributed being pulled and pulped.
 Wolf expressed hope that the book would still be published in the U.S.